AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/Event check functions.md

 |Expression functions|[e\_search](#section_syl_ku4_k84)|Searches for an event by using Lucene-like query syntax.|
 |[e\_match\*](#section_8ng_n08_z4i)|Functions of this type include `e_match`, `e_match_all`, and `e_match_any`.
 Checks whether the value of a field in an event meets the conditions specified in an expression.|

-The following table lists the expression functions that you can combine with event check functions.
+The following table lists the expression functions that can be used together with event check functions.

 |Type|Function|Description|
 |----|--------|-----------|